 This week is an unofficial grilling week.
 Monday I posted "How to grill the perfect sirloin".
 We've been experiencing the most amazing hot summer so far.
 Being in England, it's really important for us to make the most of it!

 So often when we think of a chicken burger we get the image of a breaded or battered deep fried burger.
-Don’t get me wrong.
-These burgers have their place, it’s just not in the middle of a heat wave.
-So, we’ve opted to cook these outside and on some real flame.
+Don't get me wrong.
+These burgers have their place, it's just not in the middle of a heat wave.
+So, we've opted to cook these outside and on some real flame.
+These burgers are also perfect served with these air fryer sweet potato fries.

 The most important question about a grilled chicken burger is "how do I know when it's done?"